 There are two options here.
 You drive yourself to your destination, or you have your car shipped.

-The decision is entirely dependent on how far you move, how soon you need your car (shipping can take 1-3 weeks), and if you’ll be able to do without one for a while.
+The decision depends on how far you move, how soon you need your car (shipping can take 1-3 weeks), and if you’ll be able to do without one for a while.

 You will need to pay for gas and possible hotel stays, plus food and drink.
 However, your car will be with you as soon as you arrive.
 There will be no need to worry about getting around or running errands.

-This is more expensive overall and you do run the risk of damage to your car with this option.
-Plus there’s the time lag in your car getting to you.
-I’d consider maybe going to visit friends or staying with family in the interim so that you don’t have to deal with being without a car.
+This option is more expensive overall and you run the risk of damage to your car.
+Plus, there’s the time lag in your car getting to you.
+Consider visiting friends or staying with family in the interim so that you don’t have to deal with being without a car.

-One thing you can do to save time and money here is to break down your furniture yourself before they come.
-It’s a little extra work for you, but the minutes saved really add up.
+One thing you can do to save time and money here is to break down your furniture before they come.
+It’s extra work for you, but the minutes saved add up.

-If you’re driving, try to load your car with your important items, valuables, etc. before the movers arrive.
-That way they don’t accidentally take something with them that they shouldn’t.
+If driving, try to load your car with your essential items, valuables, etc. before the movers arrive.
+That way, they don’t accidentally take something with them that they shouldn’t.

-If you’re having your car shipped, I’d time the pick up for after the movers are done (if you don’t have to leave town that day), OR for the day before (if you are leaving town that day).
-I also recommend that you pack the trunk of your car with some essentials.
-When I moved from NYC to California, I had dishes, some pots and pans, and non-perishable food items in the trunk.
-My reasoning was that I wouldn’t have to worry about them breaking; and in the interim (I got to California before my car) I used paper plates that I’d packed in my suitcase.
+If you’re having your car shipped, schedule the pick up for after the movers are done (if you don’t have to leave town that day), OR for the day before (if you are leaving town that day).
+Pack the trunk of your car with some essentials.

 Random Things You’ll Need To Do

-As if all of the above wasn’t enough to deal with and consider, there’s still more to think about.
+If all of the above wasn’t enough to deal with, there’s still more to think about.

 Give your people a call and see if you can do an account transfer to your new address.
-Some companies aren’t available in certain areas, in which case you’ll have to pick a cancellation date for services and return any borrowed equipment.
-Then, you’ll have to find a new service provider. 🙂
+Some companies aren’t available in certain areas, so you’ll have to pick a cancellation date for services and return any borrowed equipment.
+Then, you’ll have to find a new service provider.

 2 – Forward Your Mailing Address

-This can be done online.
-In the past, I’ve picked a forwarding start date of one day prior to my move.
-For your new address, you can pick when you want to start having your mail delivered, or you can opt to go pick up your stuff.
+You can do this online.
+In the past, I’ve picked a forwarding start date of one day before my move.
+For your new address, you can select when you want to start having your mail delivered, or you can opt to go pick up your stuff.

 3 – Change Addresses Online

-Your credit cards, bank account(s), Amazon, and any other online account will all need updated addresses.
+Your credit cards, bank account(s), Amazon, and other online accounts will need updated addresses.

 4 – Activate Services at Your New Place

 Don’t forget to activate electricity, gas, and water in your new place!
-You’ll need to either place a phone call to your landlord or to the city offices to get this done.
-Oftentimes, the service is active and just needs to be transferred into your name.
+You’ll need to either place a phone call to your landlord or the city offices to get this done.
+Often, the service is active and you just need to transfer it into your name.
 Other times, you may need to pick a start date.

-If you’re one of those people who gets an automatic subscription of a Hello Fresh or some other subscription type service, make sure you cancel them or redirect them to your new address.
+If you’re one of those who gets an automatic subscription to a Hello Fresh or some other subscription-type service, make sure you cancel them or redirect them to your new address.

-Whatever decisions you make will, of course, depend on many factors, including how far you’re moving and how much you’re able to spend.
-I hope that these tips can help you make some decisions and stay organized while making the whole process a little bit smoother.
+Whatever decisions you make will depend on many factors, including how far you’re moving and how much you’re able to spend.
+Hopefully, these tips can help you make some decisions and stay organized while making the whole process smoother.